wbamberg/idl-reference/docs/nsIBrowserSearchService.md

 Adds a new search engine, without asking the user for confirmation and
 without starting to use it right away.

-@param name
-       The search engine's name.
-Must be unique.
-Must not be null.

-@param iconURL
-       Optional: A URL string pointing to the icon to be used to represent
-       the engine.

-@param alias
-       Optional: A unique shortcut that can be used to retrieve the
-       search engine.

-@param description
-       Optional: a description of the search engine.

-@param method
-       The HTTP request method used when submitting a search query.
-       Must be a case insensitive value of either "get" or "post".

-@param url
-       The URL to which search queries should be sent.
-       Must not be null.

-@param extensionID [optional]
-       Optional: The correct extensionID if called by an add-on.

 #### Parameters ####